What I do..

 Despite growing up surrounded by art, I spent most of my life in a different, yet equally passionate, profession.
 Later in life I did what many of us do-and “turned into my parents,” and let my passion and creativity for visual art become my work.

 While my degrees are not in the field of art, that has not stopped me.
 After trying the self-taught approach-I found N.C.
 Artist Catherine Martin.
 Her passion for color and light called out to me, and she kindly became my mentor.
-In addition to working with Catherine, I have studied with John Poon, Carol Marine, Peggy Kroll-Roberts, Colley Whisson, Patti Mollica and Chris Morel.
+In addition to working with Catherine, I have studied with John Poon, Maggie Siner, Qiang Huang, Carol Marine, Peggy Kroll-Roberts, Colley Whisson, Patti Mollica and many others.

 My paintings have been received with enthusiasm and I am happy to say they are in homes throughout the U.S. and abroad.